I want to do this! Reverse lookup docker command when

 docker run -d [docker image name]

-I totally thought it was Demon's d.
+I thought it was a daemon.

 docker run [docker image name] [command]